ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - Werkzeug==0.12.2
 - zope.interface==4.4.3

-### Python 2 Actions
+### Python 2 actions

-Python 2 Actions are executed with Python 2.7.12, which is the default runtime for Python Actions.
-Unless you specify the `--kind` flag when you create or update an Action.
+Python 2 actions are executed with Python 2.7.12, which is the default runtime for Python actions.
+Unless you specify the `--kind` flag when you create or update an action.
 To explicitly select this runtime, use `--kind python:2`.
 When creating python actions using virtualenv, use the docker image `openwhisk/python2action`.
-The following packages are available for use by Python 2 Actions, in addition to the Python 2.7 standard library.
+The following packages are available for use by Python 2 actions, in addition to the Python 2.7 standard library.

-Python Packages:
+Python packages:
 - asn1crypto==0.23.0
 - attrs==17.2.0
 - beautifulsoup4==4.5.1